 Other reasons include using too much flour: If too much flour is used, it can cause the bread to be dense and dry.
 Not using enough baking powder or baking soda can result in a dense texture.

-Finally, overbaking the bread can cause it to become dry and dense.
+Finally, over baking the bread can cause it to become dry and dense.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.